andrew/ultimate-awesome/README.md

 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-computational-mathematics](https://github.com/brandonhimpfen/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
 - [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
-- [awesome-crypto-mining](https://github.com/brandonhimpfen/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
-This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-docker](https://github.com/brandonhimpfen/awesome-docker) - A curated list of Docker tools, images, utilities, learning resources, best practices, and ecosystem components.
 - [awesome-elon-musk](https://github.com/brandonhimpfen/awesome-elon-musk) - A curated list of resources, projects, interviews, documentaries, articles, and communities related to Elon Musk.
-- [awesome-fintech](https://github.com/brandonhimpfen/awesome-fintech) - A curated list of platforms, APIs, tools, frameworks, standards, and learning resources for Financial Technology (FinTech).
 - [awesome-github-actions](https://github.com/brandonhimpfen/awesome-github-actions) - A curated list of high-quality resources, actions, tools, and workflows for GitHub Actions.
 - [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-kotlin](https://github.com/brandonhimpfen/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.